-When Jesus tells us to love our enemies, He is simply saying that we ought to extend the same extraordinary love that God has extended to us.
-We were enemies of God, and yet He willingly died to save us.
-We were given what we needed; not what we deserved.
+When Jesus tells us to love our enemies, he is simply saying that we ought to extend the same extraordinary love that God has extended to us.
+We were enemies of God, and yet he willingly died to save us.
+Praise God that he chose to give us what we needed and not what we deserved!

-So how do we do it?
-How do we love those that are so hard to love?
+So how are we supposed to do this?
+How do we love those that seem impossible to love?

-God's extraordinary love for us has transformed us from being His enemies to being members of His own family.
+God's extra-ordinary love for us has transformed us from being his enemies to being members of his own family.
 Until we embrace our identity as adopted sons of our Father in heaven, our love for others will be no different than the rest of the world.
-An extraordinary love for God will supernaturally lead us into an extraordinary love for others.

 You see, as a father, my children’s love for me leads them to imitate me and to try to be like me.

-Are we imitating the way of this world and desiring to get even, or are we imitating the way of our Father in heaven and desiring to give grace?
+Are we imitating the way of this world and desiring to get even and get control in this world, or are we imitating the way of our Father in heaven and desiring to give grace?